Our Values

 How does Computing progress at Meadows?

-Pupils initially learn parts of the computer they are using through to how their computer is connected to networks of computers across the globe allowing them to communicate, collaborate and interact with others.
+Children initially learn parts of the computer they are using through to how their computer is connected to networks of computers across the globe allowing them to communicate, collaborate and interact with others.

-Pupils learn how to store and retrieve information through to producing information for an audience to access and interact with through a range of different media.
+Children learn how to store and retrieve information through to producing information for an audience to access and interact with through a range of different media.

 computing knowledge building.pdf